Makobola massacre: Second Congo War

 The Kabila's government was accused of excluding Tutsis from political representation, allegedly due to ethnic tensions and suspicions that Tutsis were aligned with Rwanda's interests rather than those of the DRC.
 Kabila perceived the Tutsis as a potential threat to his regime and therefore aimed to consolidate his power by marginalizing them.
 In response, Tutsi opposition leaders founded the Rally for Congolese Democracy (RCD) with the aim of toppling his government.
 Furthermore, Rwanda and Uganda's hunger for natural resources in the eastern part of the DRC presented an economic opportunity, but the Kabila administration hindered their aspirations for financial gain.

 In response to the RCD rebels, numerous militant factions, such as the Maï Maï, gained extensive support from the "indigenous" populace and the Kabila government, leading them to rise up against the RCD.
 Composed of diverse ethnic and regional groups, the Mai-Mai organizations initially prioritized safeguarding their local communities from external forces, including the RCD and its allies, Rwanda and Uganda.
-The local population has been targeted by violence, ranging from brutal physical assaults to savage massacres.
+The local population has been targeted by violence, ranging from brutal physical assaults to savage massacres such as that of Makobola in I'amba Basilwamba village.